 We invite you to join researchers from RIT's Center for Computational Relativity and Gravitation, Laboratory for Multiwavelength Astrophysics and the Center for Detectors for a 10-week immersive research experience.
 Building on RIT's history as a center for undergraduate research, students in the Multimessenger Astrophysics REU, one of several on campus, will join a vibrant community and work with top-flight researchers.

 Students in the REU program will learn about and perform research on topics spanning gravitational wave detection and data analysis, observational astronomy and astrophysics, visualization of scientific data, detector building and characterization, and theoretical and numerical modeling.

 Enrichment activities will include an American Sign Language (ASL) bootcamp, a weekend observing trip to the Green Bank Telescope in West Virginia, talks by prominent researchers across the different branches of astrophysics, and an introduction to supercomputing including both our local supercomputer, BlueSky, as well as the resources nationwide provided by XSede.
 Students will hear more about the opportunities provided by different graduate programs at our cross-REU Graduate Research and Study workshop and get to present their own work at the RIT Undergraduate Research Symposium.

-REU participants receive a stipend of $5,000, free on-campus housing, and both travel and meal allowances.
+REU participants receive a stipend of $6,000, free on-campus housing, and both travel and meal allowances.
 Support will be provided after the summer component ends for travel to conferences to present research work.

 We especially encourage women, members of underrepresented minorities, and deaf or hard-of-hearing students to apply.
 ASL interpretation will be provided for all activities.